rtCamp/docs.rtcamp.com/rtmedia/developer/api/rtmedia-api/upload-api/index.markdown

 **Read Me**: This documentation is for rtMedia 3.0. rtMedia is a successor of BuddyPress Media, and is [_currently under development_](https://rtcamp.com/news/getting-ready-for-rtmedia/).
 Parts of this document may not be implemented in the [code](https://github.com/rtCamp/buddypress-media/tree/rtmedia), yet.
 Not recommended for production environments.

-Using the Upload API, any media file can be added to rtMedia for display elsewhere using the Media API.
+Using the Upload API, any media file can be added to rtMedia for display else where using the Media API.
 The uploader can be completely customised and custom upload/import methods can be added easily.

 ## Accessing the API